mixmastamyk/console/docs/readme.rst

 :mod:`console.screen`
 modules.

-There's also logging done---\
+There's also logging done—\
-enable the debug level and you'll see the results of the queries from the detection module.
+enable the debug level before loading the console package and you'll see the results of the queries from the detection module.

 .. rubric:: **Constants**